SzilardKosa/RLProject/README.md

 2. **Docker**\
 To install Docker on Ubuntu follow these [instuctions](https://docs.docker.com/install/linux/docker-ce/ubuntu/).
 The installation process should look like [this](https://www.youtube.com/watch?v=i3BxQlNEhuk).
-(You can istall Docker for Mac OS X from the same website.)
+(You can install Docker for Mac OS X from the same website.)

 3. **Git**\
 You probably already have Git.
 But to check whether or not you have git installed, simply open a terminal window and type "git --version".
 If you don't have it installed then follow these [instructions](https://www.liquidweb.com/kb/install-git-ubuntu-16-04-lts/) to install it for Ubuntu.